yusupwinata/SpecialistRecommender/README.md

 <br>

 ### 2. Making Requests
 First, **Open a new terminal** in SpecialistRecommender folder.
-Next, test the /recommend endpoint.
-You can test the /recommend endpoint in two different ways:
+Next, **test the /recommend endpoint**.
+You can test the endpoint in two different ways:
 <br>
 <br>